 - “Say No!”
 Do not participate in the recreational use of illegal drugs.
 Examples include steroids and androgens, amphetamines, heroin, and marijuana.

 - Review your medications.
 Always consult your physician prior to taking medication.
-Even if the medication is prescribed or over the counter, having knowledge of the potential side effects are crucial to preventing gynecomastia.
-If there is any foreseen symptoms or effects of your medication, a medical physician can provide you with other choices or treatments.
+Even if the medication is prescribed or over the counter, having knowledge of the potential side effects is crucial to preventing gynecomastia.
+If there are any foreseen symptoms or effects of your medication, a medical physician can provide you with other choices or treatments